bobv/mybuddies/README.markdown

 == Welcome to Rails
+NOTE: This note is added on 6/12/11.
+This is practice on learning how to use git, github, and the like.
+Reference: Ruby on Rails Tutorial: Learn by Example (http://railstutorial.org by Michael Hartl)

 Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Control pattern.